saivachandran/python-learning/python-theory.md

 simple syntax
 Easy to setup
-python is more powerful than java python is poweful new librabry, new functionality
+python is more powerful than java python is powerful new librabry, new functionality

 flexible it,s easy to customize as per our wishes